salimzhulkhrni/Recommendation_System_User_Interests_Twitter_Data/README.md

 a) By doing this, a pop-up box will be opened.
 In that pop-up box, go to models menu and search for the identifier “vader_lexicon” , “punkt” , “averaged_perceptron” and click on download.

-b) In the corpora section, search for the identifier “stopwords”,"Averaged_perceptron and Punkt" and click on download.
+b) In the corpora section, search for the identifier “stopwords” and click on download.

 Step 3)
 --------